-As technology moves forward, so are the threats to the tools we use every day.
+As technology moves forward, so do the threats to the tools we use every day.
 GitHub is one such tool, enabling software developers to collaborate within and across organisations.
-One way of keeping tabs of GitHub is gitGraber which detects sensitive data available on the platform.
+One way of keeping tabs on GitHub is gitGraber which detects sensitive data available on the platform.

 Tell us about yourself, your background ?